Are you making any of these not-so-obvious Pinterest mistakes that are hurting your shares and engagement? Here’s how to find out and fix them.

 #4.
 Not creating multiple Pins for the same post

 I’ve been guilty of this mistake too.
-Sometimes it’s too much trouble to create another Pin for your post when you just spent 30 minutes creating the perfect one.
+Sometimes it’s too much trouble to create another Pin for your post when you just spent 30 minutes designing the perfect Pin.

-But creating more than one Pin not only gives you fresh content to Pin (every new Pin image is fresh content in Pinterest’s eyes), but also allows you to test which designs are doing better than others.
+But creating more than one Pin gives you fresh content to Pin (every new Pin image is fresh content in Pinterest’s eyes), and allows you to test which designs are doing better than others.

 For example, I created these 3 Pins for one of my posts before I found that the one in the middle was performing best.